kipe-io/kipes-sdk/README.md

 ### Protobuf

-Use the `ProtobufSerdeFactory` to obtain `Serde` instances for Protobuf serialization and deserialization using Confluent classes:
+To obtain `Serde` instances for Protobuf serialization and deserialization using Confluent classes, use the `ProtobufSerdeFactory`:

 ```java
 // TODO: Add example of using Protobuf serialization